-Benefit Amount At termination of employment, members may choose to leave their account retirement benefit with years of service and final compensation being determined as of the date of disability, except that service credit shall be added to the person's total service beginning with the last date of paid employment and continuing to the member's 65th birthday, with total service not exceeding 25 years.
+Eligibility 60 months of service (requirement is waived if line of duty disability) Disability Benefit Disability benefits are calculated in the same manner as the normal retirement benefit with years of service and final compensation being determined as of the date of disability, except that service credit shall be determined as of the date of disability, except that service credit shall be added to the person's total service beginning with the last date of paid employment and continuing to the member's 65th birthday, with total service not exceeding 25 years.
 Total service credit added shall not be greater than the member's actual service at disability.
 For members with at least 25 years of service on the last day of paid employment but less than 27 years of service, total service shall be 27 years.
 For members with 27 or more years of service credit, actual service will be used.